-The time has come to stop kicking yourself about bad choices and worrisome regrets.
-The time has come to move on and be happy again!
-Here are 8 ways to stop beating yourself up about past mistakes.
+The time has come to stop beating yourself up and forgive yourself about past mistakes and worrisome regrets.
+Here are 8 tools to move on and be happy again!

 It’s time to forgive yourself for past mistakes.

 And you must forgive yourself for not being able to forgive yourself.

 Basically, forgiveness is hard.
 But it’s needed for inner peace.
 So keep on trying!

 Remind yourself that you are an unfinished work in progress.

 You are here on this planet to learn lessons which help you to grow into your highest potential self.

 “You are allowed to be both a masterpiece and a work in progress simultaneously.”

 Remind yourself that it’s not the missteps of your past which determine your future.

 It’s the steps you take now which will take you there!So just keep on moving forward one day at a time – one step at a time – one new positive thought at a time.